 I. GENERAL INFORMATION

-A. What Is Self-Help Housing? .3
+A. What Is Self-Help Housing?
+3

-B. Who May Qualify for the Self-Help Housing Program? .3
+B. Who May Qualify for the Self-Help Housing Program?
+3

-C. Where Does the Funding Come From for a Self-Help Housing Program? .3
+C. Where Does the Funding Come From for a Self-Help Housing Program?
+3

-D. How Does the Loan Program Work? .3
+D. How Does the Loan Program Work?
+3

-E. What Is the General Background and Purpose of Rural Development? .4
+E. What Is the General Background and Purpose of Rural Development?
+4

-F. What Is the Role of Rural Development to the Self-Help Housing Program? .4
+F. What Is the Role of Rural Development to the Self-Help Housing Program?
+4

-G. What Is a Self-Help Housing Organization? .3
+G. What Is a Self-Help Housing Organization?
+3

-H. What Are the Rural Development Technical Assistance Funds Used For? .5
+Н. What Are the Rural Development Technical Assistance Funds Used For?
+5

-I. Organizational Structure of a Self-Help Housing Organization .5
+I. Organizational Structure of a Self-Help Housing Organization 5

 II.
 THE SELF-HELP APPLICATION PROCEDURE

-A. Summary of Steps .6
+A. Summary of Steps 6

-B. Your First Meeting .7
+В. Your First Meeting 7

-C. Making Application .7
+C. Making Application 7

+D.

-D. Certification .8
+Certification 8

+E.

-E. Group Formation .8
+E. F. Group Formation 8

-F. What Costs Do You Pay Out of Your Pocket? .8

-G

-U. Selection of Site for Building .8
+F. Group Formation 8

+F. G. Group Formation 8 8